Rifat1493/Sense-Stock/README.md

     0 */3 * * * /usr/bin/python3 /home/bdm/proj/extract_news.py

+Cronjob command to run the `news_saveto_mongodb.py` at 3 hours interval to read the news saved in HDFS and after processing and analysing the sentiment save it to mongodb.

+    5 */3 * * * /usr/bin/python3 /home/bdm/tweets/src/news_saveto_mongodb.py

+The `kafka_producer.py` and `twitter_saveto_mongodb.py` will be always kept running to read and process stream data.

 #### Note on Writing bash scripts that run the python script
 You need to activate conda environment in the bash script: https://stackoverflow.com/questions/55507519/python-activate-conda-env-through-shell-script